 She also feels inadequate compared to Minori, such as when the latter found a lot of suspicious paperwork forged by the Landers during the festival.
 Shiroe tells her that she did more than ten people could have in that position, causing Akatsuki to do a little soul searching.

-Doppelgänger Spin: In volume 6, she managed to devise her own kouden, or "overskill", which consists of combining her Assassin and Tracker skills to create multiple illusory copies of herself to confuse her opponent(s).
+Doppelgänger Spin: In volume 6, she managed to devise her own kouden, or "Overskill", Shadow Lurkwhich consists of combining her Assassin and Tracker skills to create multiple illusory copies of herself to confuse her opponent(s).

 Flash Step: As a high-level assassin she can disappear in an instant; a flash of pink light and she's somewhere else entirely.

 Fragile Speedster: She is extremely fast but can't take hits.
 This is why she's best at hiding in combat and sneaking up on enemies.

 G.I.R.L.: Inverted.
 Akatsuki is a girl in a masculine avatar, so she can't hide her unmistakably feminine voice (and thus refuses to use voice comm).
 She later quaffs a model-changing potion to have a more fitting appearance.

 Girl Gamer: Played straight and discussed.
 Akatsuki first created a male avatar when joining the game both to do things she can't do in Real Life and to minimize the reasons for people to look down on her.
 In the novel, shortly after she meets Shiroe and Naotsugu, the two mention that male Adventurers are taking advantage of females, and guilds are especially eager to pressure girls to join them.
 They suggest she stick with them for safety.